Luminous flux (lumens)

 Note Lm/W and Optics

-When comparing the luminous flux of a luminaire, the lumen/watt ratio and the way the luminaire shines often says more about the effectiveness of the lamp than the bare lumens.
-For example, a 5,000-lumen spotlight works better than a 50,000-lumen widebeam when you hang it in a crane over 40m high.
+When comparing the light output of a fixture, the lumens per watt ratio and the way the fixture illuminates often say more about the lamp's effectiveness than the raw lumen count.
+For example, a spotlight with 5,000 lumens will perform better than a floodlight with 50,000 lumens when hung in a crane at a height of over 40 meters.

 Consult Professionals

-Get advice from a specialised company to ensure that your requirements are correctly translated into a solution.
+Get advice from a specialized company to ensure your wishes are correctly translated into a solution.

 Consult Professionals

-It is hugely important that you receive lighting advice from a company that specialises in it.
-There are many providers online, but few know the business well, to make sure your needs are translated correctly into a solution choose a company with expertise.
+It is extremely important to receive lighting advice from a company that specializes in this field.
+There are many providers online, but few companies truly know the craft well.
+To ensure your wishes are correctly translated into a solution, choose a company with expertise.

 Do you have a question?

-Lumen measures the total amount of visible light emitted by a lamp, while watt indicates the energy consumption of the lamp.
-With the advent of energy-efficient lighting, lumens are a better indicator of brightness than wattage.
+Lumen measures the total amount of visible light that a lamp emits, while Watt indicates the lamp's energy consumption.
+With the rise of energy-efficient lighting, lumens are a better indicator of brightness than watts.

-It depends on the size of the room and its intended use.
-For example, a dentist has different requirements than a catering establishment.
-As a very rough guideline for less intensive work, about 300-500 lumens per square metre for workspaces and 100-200 lumens per square metre for living areas.
+This depends on the size of the space and its intended use.
+For example, a dentist's office has different requirements than a hospitality business.
+As a very rough guideline, for less intensive activities, around 300-500 lumens per square meter is suitable for workspaces, and 100-200 lumens per square meter for living spaces.

-Lumen per watt gives the efficiency of a light source.
-It shows how much light (lumen) is produced per watt of energy consumed.
+Lumen per watt gives the efficiency from a light source.
+It shows how much light (lumens) is produced per watt of energy consumed.
 A higher lm/W value means a more efficient lamp.

-There are several organisations that produce regulations and guidelines such as the NSVV and CIE which lighting should comply with.
-For instance, it is often not about the number of lumens that a lamp gives, but specifically about how many lux it reaches on the working surface and how uniform this light is.
-There may also be requirements for glare and light pollution by using too many lumens, for example.
+There are various organizations that establish regulations and guidelines, such as the NSVV en CIE What lighting must meet.
+For example, it's often not about the number of lumens a lamp provides, but specifically about how many lux are achieved on the work surface with it and how uniform this light is.
+There can also be requirements regarding glare and visual discomfort, for example, due to the use of too many lumens.

-Not necessary.
+Not necessarily.
 Too many lumens can lead to glare and discomfort.
-It is important to choose the right amount of light to suit the function of the room.
-NEN-EN12464-1 and NEN-EN12464-2 have been drawn up for this purpose, for example
+It is important to choose the right amount of light that suits the function of the room.
+For this purpose, for example, NEN-EN12464-1 and NEN-EN12464-2 have been drawn up.

-Lux measures the illuminance or amount of light falling on a surface, while lumen measures the total light output of the light source.
-Lux takes into account the distance and spread of light and ultimately says much more about the actual light level than a light source's lumens.
+Lux measure the illuminance or the amount of light falling on a surface, while lumen measures the total light output of the light source.
+Lux takes into account the distance and spread of the light and ultimately says much more about the actual light level than the lumens of a light source.

 Discover our lighting solutions

-At JEL Products we offer a wide range of energy-efficient lighting with high lumen values to suit your specific needs.
+By JEL Products We offer a wide range of energy-efficient lighting with high lumen output that matches your specific needs.
 Our experts are ready to advise you on the best options for your situation.
-Also, if you have any questions or would like personal advice on choosing the right lighting based on luminous flux between any of our products.
-Please contact us via the button below.
+Even if you have questions or would like personal advice on choosing the right lighting based on luminous flux from one of our products.
+Please contact us using the button below.

 Contact us

-Discover the power of JEL Products and its industrial LED lighting solutions for greater savings, in energy, costs, and CO2 emissions while improving your work safety.
-Contact us today by filling in the form below, so that we can relieve you in professionally lighting your (extreme) work environments.
+Discover the power of JEL Products and its industrial LED lighting solutions for greater savings in energy, costs, and CO2 emissions, while simultaneously improving your work safety.
+Contact us today by filling out the form below, so we can take the burden off your shoulders by professionally lighting your (extreme) work environments.

 Disclaimer: This article is intended to provide general information and is not intended as professional advice.
-For specific questions or tailored advice, we recommend contacting our experts.
+For specific questions or customized advice, we recommend contacting our experts.